awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 The following are the basic parts of a security group rule in a VPC:
 + \(Inbound rules only\) The source of the traffic and the destination port or port range\.
 The source can be another security group, an IPv4 or IPv6 CIDR block, or a single IPv4 or IPv6 address\.
 + \(Outbound rules only\) The destination for the traffic and the destination port or port range\.
-The destination can be another security group, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address, or a prefix list ID\.
+The destination can be another security group, an IPv4 or IPv6 CIDR block, a single IPv4 or IPv6 address, or a prefix list ID \( A service is identified by a prefix list—the name and ID of a service for a Region\)\.
 + Any protocol that has a standard protocol number \(for a list, see [Protocol Numbers](http://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml)\)\.
 If you specify ICMP as the protocol, you can specify any or all of the ICMP types and codes\.
 + An optional description for the security group rule to help you identify it later\.
 A description can be up to 255 characters in length\.
 Allowed characters are a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=;\{\}\!$\*\.